waterprint/waterprint.github.io/en/about.md

 ---
 layout: page
 title: CHIA CHI ENTERPRISE CO.
-excerpt: We are experts in all aspects of water transfer printing and paint spraying.
+excerpt: We are experts in all aspects of water transfer printing and paint spraying in TAIWAN.
 ---

 ## About US